About Urinary Incontinence

 Margaret G. Mueller, MD, discusses pelvic floor disorders, symptoms and treatment options.

-The Urogynecologists at Northwestern Medicine Women’s Integrated Pelvic Health Program (IPHP) offer comprehensive evaluations and treatment options for women with urinary incontinence; we offer conservative and surgical options.
+The urogynecologists at Northwestern Medicine Women’s Integrated Pelvic Health Program (IPHP) offer comprehensive evaluations and treatment options for women with urinary incontinence, as well as conservative and surgical options.

 Our urogynecologists are committed to providing individualized care for every woman.
 They are all fellowship trained and/or board-certified specialists in the field of Female Pelvic Medicine and Reconstructive Surgery (Urogynecology) and serve on the faculty at Northwestern University Feinberg School of Medicine.

 The Women’s Integrated Pelvic Health Program is a national leader in treatment and research for women with urinary incontinence, offering a transdisciplinary approach to caring for women with pelvic floor disorders in one location.
 Specialists from different disciplines work jointly to create new treatments and innovations that transcend discipline-specific approaches to address each woman’s pelvic floor symptoms.